 Personal, Social and Health Education (PSHE) and Relationships Sex Education (RSE)

-At Bracebridge Infant and Nursery school our whole school approach to PSHE and RSE equips the children with the knowledge, skills and understanding they need to develop as confident, healthy and independent individuals.
-Our PSHE curriculum incorporates the RSE requirements and covers all aspects to help promote the physical and emotional wellbeing of all our children.
+At Bracebridge Infant and Nursery School, Personal, Social, Health and Economic education (PSHE) and Relationships and Sex Education (RSE) is at the heart of what we do in our school.
+PSHE and RSE helps to give children the knowledge, skills and understanding they need to develop as confident, healthy and independent individuals.
+Our PSHE and RSE curriculum intends to promote physical and emotional well-being for all of our children.

 The core themes of our PSHE programme of study focuses on Relationships, Health and Wellbeing and Living in the Wider World.